aklump/cloudy-tools/documentation/source/composer.md

 > This is a WIP page.

-1. Add _composer.json_ to your cloudy package.
+1. Add _composer.json_ to your application root.
 2. Create _bin_ folder
 3. Create the symlink in _bin_ to the entry script, refer to _cloudypm.yml_
 4. Add this to _composer.json_ to the `bin` section

 ```json
 {
     "bin": [